mozilla-services/consvc-shepherd/docs/testing.md

 Our test coverage minimum is set to 95%.
 A coverage report is printed to the shell showing the test results and possible exceptions.

-To execute unit tests, use: `make test`

-Unit tests are written and executed with pytest and are located in the `consvc_shepherd/tests` directory.
+Unit tests are written and executed with `pytest` and are located in the `consvc_shepherd/tests/` directory.
+The name of individual test files should match those of the files they are testing.
+Ex. `models.py` should be `test_models.py`.

+To execute unit tests, use: `make test`.
+By default, these tests run in CI during each push to an active PR and during the merge process.

+## Testing a Django App

 Django provides a number of tools, API methods, and classes to test web and Django-specific behavior.
 These allow you to simulate requests, insert test data, and inspect your application's output.
+See the most recent [Django test docs][django-test-docs] for reference.

-All tests require you to import the `TestCase` base class from`django.test`.
+To write a test, import the `TestCase` base class from`django.test` and pass it to your test class.
+This creates a clean database before tests are run and each test function is run in its own transaction.
+You can also use the `Client` from `django.test` to simulate user interactions at the view level.
-Any test class created should inherit from `TestCase`.
+Any test class created should generally inherit from `TestCase`.

+Common set up and tear down methods are defined (as shown below), allowing you to pre-define forms, models and data for testing.

 For example:
 ```python